-The best way to change is to work with your personality and not against it and not expecting yourself to suddenly have an iron willpower.
+The best way to change is to work with your personality and not against it and not to expect yourself to suddenly have iron willpower.

 Use incentives to teach yourself that the only way to get what you want is by doing what you need to do.
 I do this by reserving 20% of the amount that I come in under budget in every category to splurge on whatever I want.
 Then, the additional 80% goes to savings.
 This has funded Hobby Lobby trips, Target trips and even vacations, all while saving more money than I ever could have alone, without the incentive.

 One particular challenge that women face is balancing how to save for retirement.
 There are a number of different factors and pressures that impact how women think about saving for retirement including that women often live longer than men, they earn less than men and they are often responsible for caregiver duties, which can cost them extra time and money.

 A decline in financial confidence can also make saving and earning challenging for women.
 In the recent Allianz 2019 Women, Money and Power Study, we found that women are struggling to make progress with financial confidence and decision making.
 This includes a decline in the numbers of women who say they are the primary breadwinner, say they have more earning power than ever before or say they are the CFO of their household.